dotnet/docs-maui/docs/ios/device-provisioning/manual-provisioning.md

 ## Download provisioning profiles in Visual Studio

-After creating a new provisioning profile in Apple's developer portal, you can use Visual Studio to download it so that it's available for signing your app.
+After creating a development provisioning profile in Apple's developer portal, Visual Studio can download it so that it's available for signing your app.

 # [Visual Studio](#tab/vs)